Myth no.1: Sweet’s syndrome is a condition that’s caused by eating too much sugar or is something to do with diabetes.

 Myth no.3: Sweet’s syndrome only affects the skin.

-Fact: Skin lesions are one of the main symptoms of Sweet’s syndrome, but it doesn’t just affect the skin and can cause lots of other symptoms too.
-Sometimes, it can make a person seriously ill, and on rare occasions may be life-threatening.
+Fact: Skin lesions are one of the main symptoms of Sweet’s syndrome, but it doesn’t just affect the skin.
+It can cause lots of other symptoms, sometimes making a person seriously ill, and on rare occasions may be life-threatening.
 Read more here.

 Myth no.4: People with Sweet’s syndrome only have skin problems because of poor hygiene.

-Fact: In people with Sweet’s syndrome, the skin lesions are caused by the activation of white blood cells called neutrophils.
+Fact: In Sweet’s syndrome, the skin lesions are caused by the activation of white blood cells called neutrophils.
 They’re not caused by poor hygiene.
 Read more here.

 Myth no.5: Sweet’s syndrome is contagious.